Codeine is used for pain relief. Find out how to take it safely and possible side effects.

-- Codeine may interact with a few medications and herbal supplements, so check with your doctor or pharmacist before starting codeine or before starting any new medicines..
+- Codeine may interact with a few medicines and herbal supplements, so check with your doctor or pharmacist before starting codeine or before starting any new medicines.

 - It may interact with medicines available without a prescription such as:

-- cough suppressants (such as Benadryl Dry Forte®, Duro-Tuss®)
+- cough suppressants (eg, Benadryl Dry Forte®, Duro-Tuss®)

 - Codeine New Zealand Formulary

 - Codeine – new restrictions on use in children and young adults Medsafe, 2018

 - Helping patients cope with chronic non-malignant pain: it’s not about opioids BPAC, 2014

 - Identifying and managing addiction to opioids BPAC, 2014

 Codeine and breastfeeding Medsafe, NZ, 2010